 Though you may not be responsible for determining HOA dues, you can keep yourself educated about how and where your money is being spent.
 Looking at how the HOA operates, how fees have changed over the past several years, and what is included can help you to determine whether a community is a good fit for you and your current financial situation before buying a home.

-If your homeowners association is having trouble creating an effective budget, managing collections, organization meetings, or maintaining communication with members, it may be time to consider partnering with a property management company like Kuester.
+If your homeowners association is having trouble creating an effective budget, managing collections, organization meetings, or maintaining communication with members, it may be time to consider partnering with a HOA management company like Kuester.
 Contact us today to learn more about the wide range of services we can provide your community.
 We serve HOA communities in Charlotte area and Myrtle Beach, SC.